Varonis Systems (VRNS)

 Varonis Systems Quarterly Revenue

-We at StockStory place the most emphasis on long-term growth, but within software, a half-decade historical view may miss recent innovations or disruptive industry trends.
-Varonis Systems’s recent performance shows its demand has slowed as its annualized revenue growth of 11.7% over the last two years was below its five-year trend.
+Long-term growth is the most important, but within software, a half-decade historical view may miss new innovations or demand cycles.
+Varonis Systems’s recent performance shows its demand has slowed as its annualized revenue growth of 11.8% over the last two years was below its five-year trend.
 Varonis Systems Year-On-Year Revenue Growth

-This quarter, Varonis Systems’s revenue grew by 9.1% year on year to $161.6 million, missing Wall Street’s estimates.
-Company management is currently guiding for a 6% year-on-year increase in sales next quarter.
+This quarter, Varonis Systems reported year-on-year revenue growth of 9.4%, and its $173.4 million of revenue exceeded Wall Street’s estimates by 3.1%.
+Company management is currently guiding for a 20.9% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 15.5% over the next 12 months, an improvement versus the last two years.
-This projection is above average for the sector and indicates its newer products and services will catalyze better top-line performance.
+Looking further ahead, sell-side analysts expect revenue to grow 15.4% over the next 12 months, an improvement versus the last two years.
+This projection is above average for the sector and suggests its newer products and services will catalyze better top-line performance.

 The customer acquisition cost (CAC) payback period represents the months required to recover the cost of acquiring a new customer.
 Essentially, it’s the break-even point for sales and marketing investments.
 A shorter CAC payback period is ideal, as it implies better returns on investment and business scalability.